Reg Hunt working his Maserati A6GCM-250 hard at the Bathurst Easter meeting in 1955.

 ‘Before the 300S he had a pair of air cooled Coopers and Jack Brabham’s 1955 AGP-winning Cooper Bristol T40 – the rear engine ‘Bobtail’ type car.
 He only had the 300S for about six months before trying to move it on.
 I’m (currently) aware of adverts in the July 1957 AMS and the June 1957 Rob Roy programme.
 There was obviously no takers, until Bob Jane came along in late September/early October 1958.
 The sale is recorded in the 15 October 1958 Australian Motor News – a fortnightly late 1950s Auto Action type publication.’

-‘Bob got the 300S after Reg had purchased a new Ford Thunderbird, then at the following weekend Jane ran the 300S at Fishermen’s Bend.
+‘Bob got the 300S after Reg had purchased a new Ford Thunderbird, then at the following weekend Jane ran the 300S at Fishermans Bend.
 Reg Smith was one of many to lose his life on Conrod Straight at Bathurst, driving a Porsche 356 during the October 1960 meeting.
 Graham Hoinville once stated to me that at Reg’s funeral there was talk of his generosity to the needy around his business area.’

-‘My understanding is that the Leech brothers took over ownership of the Doug Whiteford 300S in or around August 1961- the car was run at the 27/8/61 Geelong Speed Trials by old and new owners.
+‘My understanding is that the Leech brothers took over ownership of the Doug Whiteford 300S in or around August 1961.
+The car was run at the 27/8/61 Geelong Speed Trials by old and new owners.
 It’s recorded in the Nov 1961 AMS within the 10/9/61 Rob Roy report that Doug was having his second run in the 300S after the change of ownership.’

-‘A long term family friend Don McDonald (Black Mac) who raced in the 1953 AGP at Albert Park always told me that Jones was the best racer of the period and would have made it overseas, Peter Brock even mentioned that Jones was one of the period drivers that “Straight lined” or “line drove”.
+Now Rob Bailey, note that we all terribly biased Stan Jones fans here…’A long term family friend Don McDonald (Black Mac) who raced in the 1953 AGP at Albert Park always told me that Jones was the best racer of the period and would have made it overseas, Peter Brock even mentioned that Jones was one of the period drivers that “Straight lined” or “line drove”.

-Regarding Rice trailers, Glenn Coad had in storage, up to a few years ago the Whiteford one all restored sitting in a factory behind Izy Hertzog’s business in Port Melbourne, whilst the sister trailer was owned till his passing by that very fine gent John Best who would park it around the corner from Barkers road Hawthorn East- his son Roy had it for sale several years ago.’
+Regarding Rice trailers, Glenn Coad had in storage, up to a few years ago the Whiteford one all restored sitting in a factory behind Izy Hertzog’s business in Port Melbourne, whilst the sister trailer was owned till his passing by that very fine gent John Best who would park it around the corner from Barkers road Hawthorn East, his son Roy had it for sale several years ago.’

-‘Its interesting how Walter Baumer’s Maserati 300S book notes that the Moss/Jane car #3059 was raced in the 1956 Mille Miglia by Taruffi for second place and the same years Targa Florio (Taruffi) and also won the 1956 1,000 km Nurburgring- such a wonderful reference book…’
+‘Its interesting how Walter Baumer’s Maserati 300S book notes that the Moss/Jane car #3059 was raced in the 1956 Mille Miglia by Taruffi for second place and the same years Targa Florio (Taruffi) and also won the 1956 1,000 km Nurburgring – such a wonderful reference book…’

 Bob Jane 300S- where/when folks? (unattributed)